stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I can't access the website.
 Maybe BroadwayWorld banned my IP from accessing the website?" by @[AnthonyeQuality](https://twitter.com/AnthonyeQuality/status/1100355528411164673)

 "Hey I can't seem to access the site, getting a cloudflare 522 error" by @[nemo2966](https://twitter.com/nemo2966/status/1100530567999823877)

+"Unfortunately inaccessible from this IP.
+Cloudflare's captchas block not just bots but human beings. :(" by @[ErgoOne](https://twitter.com/ErgoOne/status/698513443314241537)

+"you're not protecting your customers this way but making them lose money. go figure another way to block bots instead of human" by @[dtdw](https://twitter.com/dtdw/status/541462915434287104)

 "I can't access your site.
 I'm getting a cloudflare error 552 connection timed out" by @[Abdul201388](https://twitter.com/Abdul201388/status/1101851412961611777)